Bird Photography Tips

 It has a killer zoom on it — so important when photographing birds — and video capability.
 Let me tell you, once I had the ability to take videos, it opened up a whole new world!
 While I enjoy taking stills of birds, videos allow you to capture bird behavior.
 And that in turn teaches you a lot about how they live.

-bird photography tips
+bird photography tips, catbird

 I also have two tripods for the times when I’ll be keeping the camera in one spot.
 It’s important to keep it very steady for shooting videos.
 One tripod is heavy-duty, the other is super lightweight.
 It also gets much lower to the ground than the big guy.
 There are many times in the past when I should have used a tripod to keep the camera steady.
 But let’s face it: I know the moment will be fleeting.
-I don’t always have the luxury of time to set everything up!
+I don’t always have the luxury of time to set up everything!
 I have to just go with my camera and do the best I can.

 Photography tips: